Systems-Theory-in-Systems-Biology/EPI/CITATION.md

 # Citation

-To cite EPI in publications, please use:
+To cite Eulerian Parameter Inference (EPI) in publications, please use:

 V. Wagner et al. An inverse transformation algorithm to infer parameter distributions from population snapshot data.
 IFAC FOSBE 2022, accepted and presented.